Figure Skating Registration

 - The skater or parent must put the LSA Contract Chair on notice of the injury or serious illness within three (3) ice days of the occurrence of the injury or knowledge an illness will potentially be longer-term.
 Notice may be given by .
 This allows LSA to open the skater's slot for potential use by other skaters.

 - Print and have the treating medical professional complete the Serious Injury or Illness Credit Request Form.
 Serious Injury or Illness Credit Request forms are due to LSA as soon as possible, but for liability reasons must be submitted before an injured or seriously ill skater resumes participation in on-ice or off-ice training.
-Forms are to be submitted electronically to the LSA Contract Chair or in person to Steve Whyte.
+Forms are to be submitted electronically to the LSA Contract Chair or in person to John Hoffman.

 - Skater must continue to make all contract payments during the time of the injury.